-Level 1: Effectively work with predictable patterns, keeping busy and attentive at all times.
-Learn mastery of tasks.
+Level 1: Effectively work with predictable patterns, keeping busy and attentive at all times, and learning mastery of tasks.
 More complex processes will be built over time.

 Level 2: Learn to multi-task and to manage a change in predictable patterns mid-stream while on the job.
 Participants will be able to effectively change processes and go back to finish their initial task.

-Level 3: Master interactive skills including appropriate customer service activities.
+Level 3: Master interactive skills including appropriate customer service activities/communication.

 Level 4: Become adept at managing higher level, self-directed tasks and become an effective problem solver, take initiative and be proactive in approach to work.

 Once the participant has successfully completed each level, the next goal is to develop the required skills for individuals to be successful in the workplace within their career pathway, successfully understanding how to interact, provide acceptable work product, and advocate for their career goals.
 This part of the program concentrates on providing participants with experience in an individual’s career pathway that leads to a better understanding of the profession and development of skills in a professional setting that leads to job hiring.

 Upon completion of this aspect of the program students should be able to display the following skills in a work environment: